Mkohm/Pirka/README.md

 ![Pirka](https://scontent-arn2-1.xx.fbcdn.net/v/t31.0-8/18077390_722541831261768_7727061630711910667_o.jpg?oh=09daf4894e8e18e1036c598a1d92e92d&oe=59859C1A "Pirka")

 ## Usage
 The first time you want to use Pirka you have to visit: https://www.facebook.com/pirkabot/ and then click to send a message to Pirka.
+You will then have to login with your Itslearning/Blackboard login details to get all the functionality.
+When you have entered your details Pirka will scrape data from Itslearing & Blackboard, this will take some time (around -5 minutes), please be patient.

 ### Example usages
 #### Course specific usage